 if your symptoms get worse, or if you have any new symptoms.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using acetaminophen.
+Bromo Seltzer can affect the results of certain lab tests for glucose (sugar) in the urine.
+Tell any doctor who treats you that you are using Bromo Seltzer.

 Store at room temperature away from heat and moisture.